Irfan-Ahmad-byte/Irfan-Ahmad-byte/README.md

 # 💫 About Me:
-I'm currently working as Backend Engineer at crypsol.dev.
+I'm currently working as Backend Engineer at a Dubai based tech company.

 ## 🌐 Socials: